 6. Around the clock (not just follow the sun)

-Given the need to handle these new challenges and technical requirements, OEMs wishing to build Mobility SOCs can choose from 3 main course of actions:
+Given the need to handle these new challenges and technical requirements, OEMs wishing to build Vehicle SOCs can choose from 3 main courses of actions:

 - Expand the existing enterprise SOC to encompass mobility – this has obvious appeal to organizations with an existing SOC, but it would require the addition of mobility – specific platforms and change of operating procedures.

-- Create a new and dedicated Mobility SOC- this would fit organizations that are just starting their SOC journeys.
-Like other aspects of mobility, this is another avenue for business innovation and disruption- this new Mobility SOC could potentially offer services to other OEMs and constitute an independent business unit.
+- Create a new and dedicated Vehicle SOC- this would fit organizations that are just starting their SOC journeys.
+Like other aspects of mobility, this is another avenue for business innovation and disruption- this new Vehicle SOC could potentially offer services to other OEMs and constitute an independent business unit.

-- Outsource the mobility SOC to a managed security services provider (MSSP), that has (in addition to IT security capabilities) also mobility-related security capabilities.
+- Outsource the Vehicle SOC to a managed security services provider (MSSP), that has (in addition to IT security capabilities) also mobility-related security capabilities.

 Whatever the route the OEMs will take, it is imperative they will use the best tools and technologies to assist them in this transformation.
-Upstream’ proven SOC cyber technology for mobility supports all these approaches.
+Upstream’ proven SOC platform for cyber technology mobility supports all these approaches.

 To learn more about Upstream’s SOC solution that is available today, click here.